Nine-dart finish: Nine-dart-finish prize money

-In 2019, a special prize of £100,000 was available to any player who hits two nine-dart finishes at the PDC World Championships, a feat which has never previously been achieved at any World Championship.
-As such, it didn't happen, and by the end of 2019, all prize money for nine-dart finishes were withdrawn, owing to the ever increasing prize fund for tournaments.
+In 2019, a special prize of £100,000 was available to any player who hit two nine-dart finishes at the PDC World Championship, a feat which has as of December 2024 never been achieved at any World Championship.
+From 2019 to 2024 prize money for nine-dart finishes were withdrawn, owing to the ever increasing prize fund for tournaments.

+Prior to the 2025 PDC World Darts Championship, title sponsors Paddy Power announced that they would be giving out a total of £180,000 for every nine-dart finish hit in the tournament, with the player, a spectator in the crowd and Prostate Cancer UK receiving £60,000 each.

 Women's nine-darters

-Though no female darts player has recorded a televised nine-dart finish to date, Mandy Solomons was the first woman to ever record a nine-dart finish in competition.
+Mandy Solomons was the first woman to ever record a nine-dart finish in competition.
 It came in a match against Robert Hughes during the qualifying rounds for the 1996 BDO World Championship on 30 November 1995 at Earls Court, London.
 It was the first time female players were allowed to enter the qualifying rounds for the BDO World Championship.
-Hughes did end up winning the match 2–0 though.
+Hughes did end up winning the match 2–0, however.
 Solomons was also one of the first women to record a nine-dart finish in a regional Super League match.

 Claire Stainsby and Glen Durrant made history when they recorded the first ever nine-dart finish in mixed pairs competition at the 2013 BDO International Open in Brean, Somerset.
-Durrant opened up with a 177, Stainsby followed that up with a 180 to leave Durrant on 144, which he ended up taking out for the first nine-dart finish in mixed pairs competition.
+Durrant opened up with a 177, and then Stainsby followed that up with a 180 to leave Durrant on 144, which he ended up taking out for the first nine-dart finish in mixed pairs competition.
 As a result, Claire Stainsby was inducted into the BDO 9 Dart Club, thus becoming the first and so far only female to be inducted.

 Ten-time World Champion Trina Gulliver revealed she has twice missed her last dart to record a nine-dart finish.
 One was a double 18 for $100,000 at an event in Canada and another missed double was for a car at an event in Ireland.

 15-year-old Beau Greaves hit a nine-darter in a competition at Balby Bridge on 17 April 2019.

+In 2023, during her 5–3 victory over Marco Verhofstad, Fallon Sherrock became the first woman to hit a nine-darter at a PDC event.

+On 25 August 2023, Sherrock made history once again, as she became the first woman ever, to hit a televised 9 darter, during the Modus Super Series: Online Darts Live League.